mshah0686/AirControl/README.md

 Training was done using `sklearn` RandomForrestClassifier with a One versus all set up.
 I also tested SVM, but found a lot more glitches and false positives.

 # Furtherwork
-I want to develope a full application maybe on swift or python based that let's you select different modes for operation (like mentioned above).
+I want to develop a full application maybe on swift or python based that let's you select different modes for operation (like mentioned above).
 I also want to try more gestures but I am limited because the hardware values are not always consistent so the model has a hard time training to such variations.